 In general, chemotherapy medications work by attacking cells, or by preventing cells from growing and dividing.
 Cancer cells tend to grow and divide rapidly and uncontrollably.
 Many chemotherapy drugs are designed to target this type of rapid cell growth.

 Many common side effects of chemotherapy are caused by the treatment’s impact on healthy cells.
-These side effects include anemia, a weakened immune system, hair loss, and nausea.

-- hair cells
+- hair follicle cells

 - cells that make up the mucus membranes of the mouth, throat, and digestive system